Docker installation and sample application deployment – a simple & practical guide

 Introduction to Docker

 Docker is a containerization platform.
-Docker provides us OS-level virtualization, we can use it to package software and run them as container.
+Docker provides us with OS-level virtualization, we can use it to package software and run them as containers.
 To deploy an application as a docker container we need a docker image of that application, the docker image can be built from a Dockerfile.
-A Dockerfile is nothing but a text document which contains all the commands which we need to run to build the docker image.
-If we don’t use the Dockerfile, then we need to run all the command manually to build that docker image.
-So, it is better to put all those commands in a text file (Dockerfile) and use it as many times you want to build the image.
+A Dockerfile is nothing but a text document that contains all the commands that we need to run to build the Docker image.
+If we don’t use the Dockerfile, then we need to run all the commands manually to build that Docker image.
+So, it is better to put all those commands in a text file (Dockerfile) and use it as many times as you want to build the image.

 To know more about Docker, you can have a look at the wiki page of Docker.